 Sunderland Safeguarding Adults Board (SSAB) is committed to ensuring the welfare of adults at risk of harm and to safeguard against all forms of abuse.

 SSAB leads and holds partners to account for safeguarding adults in the city.
 The Board also ensures that it has a shared strategic vision that is embedded in the strategies and plans of all partners.
-SSAB works to ensure it’s operational and strategic direction is complimentary to that of the Safer Sunderland Partnership, Adult Partnership Board and Health and Well Being Board.
+SSAB works to ensure it’s operational and strategic direction is complimentary to that of the Safer Sunderland Partnership, Health and Well Being Board and Sunderland Safeguarding Children Partnership.

 SSAB partners must therefore be active and able to influence and direct their organisations in ensuring adults are and feel safe.
 They should also be supported to challenge and change abusive situations and to lead and support the development and implementation of safeguarding practices and procedures within their own organisations.
 Partners should also take forward agreed action plans which prevent and minimise abuse, protect individuals and support the delivery of fairness to all.